An entertainment attorney is a lawyer that specializes in the specific issues of the entertainment industry.

 When dealing with Entertainment Law, where should you start?

-Here’s a description from their site about some of the benefits they provide to artists:
+Here’s a description from the New York offices site about some of the benefits they provide to artists:

 “VLA’s Legal Services program is the central focus of our activities and resources.
 The program includes a wide range of services including: the Art Law Line, a legal hotline; the VLA Legal Clinic for VLA members; in-house appointments with VLA staff attorneys; and pro bono placements for low-income artists and nonprofit arts organizations with one of over 1,200 volunteer attorneys. “